Azure/azure-functions-nodejs-worker/README.md

 - In the local function app, add the following settings to your "local.settings.json" file or configure them directly as environment variables
   - `languageWorkers__node__workerDirectory`: `<path to the root of this repository>`
   - `languageWorkers__node__arguments`: `--inspect`
+    > 💡 Tip #1: Set `logging__logLevel__Worker` to `debug` if you want to view worker-specific logs in the output of `func start`

-    > NOTE: If you need to debug worker initialization, use `--inspect-brk` instead of `--inspect`.
+    > 💡 Tip #2: If you need to debug worker initialization, use `--inspect-brk` instead of `--inspect`.
 Just keep in mind you need to attach the debugger within 30 seconds or the host process will timeout.
 - Start the local function app (i.e. run `func start` or press <kbd>F5</kbd>)
 - Back in the worker repository, press <kbd>F5</kbd> and select the process for your running function app
 - Before you submit a PR, run `npm run lint` and `npm test` and fix any issues.
 If you want to debug the tests, switch your [launch profile](https://code.visualstudio.com/docs/editor/debugging) in VS Code to "Launch Unit Tests" and press <kbd>F5</kbd>.